A one stop shop for everything you need to know about our program

 When do I need to take the GRE?
 Can I retake it?

-The GRE exam should be taken no later than one month before the application deadline to allow time for the scores to arrive at UIC (November 1 for the December 1 final deadline).
+The GRE exam should be taken no later than one month before the application deadline to allow time for the scores to arrive at UIC.
+We recommend taking the GRE by November 1st so that your scores are in by the deadline.
 The GRE exam can be repeated, but one month must elapse between each attempt.
-Retake scores will be accepted until January 15.
+Retake scores will be accepted until January 10.
 See the GRE website for info on testing locations and schedule.
 Please use UIC code 1851 to have your scores sent to UIC.

 What materials should be submitted to OTCAS?